Rules for the Fink Center Stock Pitch Competition

 4. Dress Code: Dress code is business formal.

-5. Travel: Each team is responsible for its own travel to Los Angeles, CA and travel advice will be given in information packets before competition.
+5. Travel: Each team is responsible for its own travel to Los Angeles, CA and travel advice will be given before the competition.

 B. RESEARCH & PREPARATION